Social Media Guidelines

 Be respectful of the diversity of our community.
 You may receive positive, neutral and negative comments.
 As an administrator, you can and should respond when relevant, but consider how the response may reflect on your department/organization and UCI.

-Respect the laws governing copyright and fair use of copyrighted material owned by others, including UCI’s own copyrights and brands.
+It is critical that you adhere to laws governing copyright and fair use of copyrighted material owned by others, including UC Irvine’s own copyrights, trademarks and brands.
+Personal Web pages and social media accounts (of faculty, staff or students) may not use UC Irvine logos, seals or other campus trademarks.
 Always credit content (photos, images, videos, music, text, etc.) that you did not create.
 Prior to reposting, ask permission to post photos/videos.

 Respect confidentiality